 Dana C. Ackley, Ph.D.

-Dana is the founder and CEO of EQ Leader, Inc. He received his doctorate in Clinical Psychology from the Florida State University in 1973.
+Dana is the founder and CEO of EQ Leader, Inc. He received his doctorate in Psychology from the Florida State University in 1973.
 For twenty-five years, he worked with families to help them overcome deep divides and significant challenges.
 For the past two decades he has served as an executive coach and organizational consultant to business.
 He has twice been named a Fellow of the American Psychological Association for innovative thinking in using psychological knowledge to solve vexing problems.

 Coming up with creative solutions to challenging problems has been a hallmark of Dana’s work, which often requires him to bring conflicting views into a coherent, integrated, and actionable approach.
-He is a sought after program developer, presenter, facilitator, and coach, skilled in: listening for what matters, organizing, troubleshooting, problem solving, and conflict resolution.
+He is a sought-after program developer, presenter, facilitator, and coach, skilled in: listening for what matters, organizing, troubleshooting, problem solving, and conflict resolution.

-Because of his training and experience as a psychologist, Dana’s clients gain valuable tools that they can leverage to make their leadership ideas more actionable and effective.
+Because of his training and experience as a psychologist, Dana’s clients learn to use valuable tools that they can leverage to make their leadership ideas more actionable and effective.
 The questions he asks help people articulate their ideas more effectively, examine and question their long held assumptions, understand their own positions versus interests and those of the people they need to interact with, and think about themselves and their situations in ways that allow them to break through old barriers that may have limited them for years.